 Spousal Maintenance (Alimony)

 Spousal maintenance may be awarded in Arizona when one spouse lacks the financial resources to meet their reasonable needs.
 It is not automatic and is determined on a case-by-case basis.
-Factors considered by the court include:
+Factors considered by the court include:- The length of the marriage

 - The age and health of both parties